In this post, you will see:

 How to disable touchpad when a mouse is connected

 If you want your Windows 10 laptop touchpad to be automatically disabled as soon as the external mouse is connected, follow these steps:

 Open Settings.
 You can do this using the key combination: Windows + I.

 Click Touchpad on the left sidebar.

 Uncheck the option Leave touchpad on when a mouse is connected, which you will find above.

 Note: Select the option above to switch to the default setting.

 Disable the toggle switch under the Touchpad above.

-Note: If you want to return to the default setting, activate the toggle switch above.
+Note: If you want to revert to the default settings, activate the toggle switch above.